 Design.
-The starting point for FALCON is the GPV framework for constructing hash-and-sign signature schemes from lattice-based trapdoor functions with preimage sampling [222].
-FALCON builds on a sequence of works whose aim is to instantiate the GPV approach efficiently in NTRU lattices [223-225], with a particular focus on the compactness of the package consisting of one public key and one signature.
+FALCON follows the GPV framework, introduced by Gentry, Peikert, and Vaikuntanathan in 2007 [240], for constructing hash-and-sign signature schemes from latticebased trapdoor functions with preimage sampling.
+The FALCON submission builds on a sequence of works whose aim is to instantiate the GPV approach efficiently in NTRU lattices [241-243], with a particular focus on the compactness of the package consisting of one public key and one signature.

 The instantiation of NTRU lattices in FALCON is relatively straightforward.
-Specifically, the secret is a set of polynomials $f,g,F,G \in \mathbb{Z}[x]/(x^n+1)$ such that $fG-gF \equiv q$ , and the public key is $h \equiv g \cdot f^{-1}$ .
+Specifically, the secret is a set of polynomials $f, g, F, G \in \mathbb{Z}[x]/(x^n + 1)$ such that $fG - gF \equiv q$, and the public key is $h \equiv g \cdot f^{-1}$.
 For appropriately generated secrets, h will appear random while the bases generate the same lattice.

-$$\begin{bmatrix} 1 & h \\ 0 & q \end{bmatrix} \qquad \text{and} \qquad \begin{bmatrix} f & g \\ F & G \end{bmatrix} \tag{4}$$
+$$\begin{bmatrix} 1 & h \\ 0 & q \end{bmatrix} \quad \text{and} \quad \begin{bmatrix} f & g \\ F & G \end{bmatrix}$$ (4)

-Unlike the instantation of NTRU lattices, the trapdoor preimage sampling algorithm of FALCON is fairly involved.
-In particular, its implementation requires the use of operations such as floating-point arithmetic, which leads to difficulties in secure implementations, e.g., for achieving constant-time signing [226].
+Unlike the instantiation of NTRU lattices, the trapdoor preimage sampling algorithm of FALCON is fairly involved.
+In particular, its implementation requires the use of operations such as floating-point arithmetic, which leads to difficulties in secure implementations (e.g., for achieving constant-time signing) [244].
 FALCON also has complex data structures, like the FALCON tree.
-This makes FALCON significantly more challenging to implement than other lattice signature schemes (notably, Dilithium) [56].
+This makes FALCON significantly more challenging to implement than other lattice signature schemes (notably, Dilithium) [58].
 NIST encourages further work on how to best implement FALCON, as well as on how to verify implementations.

 Security.
-The theoretical security of FALCON is established by a proof of unforgeability in the QROM, based on the hardness of the SIS Problem over NTRU lattices (see subsection 3.2.3) [159].
-Conservative estimates place the core SVP hardness of forging a FALCON signature similar to estimates for Dilithium (see Table C.6).
-We remark that parameterizing FALCON for intermediate security levels is possible, but may require a different choice of modulus and ring; this could further complicate implementation.
+The theoretical security of FALCON is established by a proof of unforgeability in the QROM, based on the hardness of the SIS Problem over NTRU lattices (see subsection 3.2.3) [176].
+Conservative estimates place the core SVP hardness of forging a FALCON signature at roughly the same level as for Dilithium (see Table 11).
+Parameterizing FALCON for intermediate security levels is possible but may require a different choice of modulus and ring, which could further complicate implementation.

-It should be noted that FALCON does not offer certain desirable "beyond unforgeability" security properties [154].
-However, a relatively simple transformation can add these properties to FALCON at a minimal performance cost [154].
+It should be noted that FALCON does not offer certain desirable "beyond unforgeability" security properties [171].
+However, a relatively simple transformation can add these properties to FALCON at a minimal performance cost [171].

-As is the case with Dilithium, a secure implementation of FALCON will require side channel protections (see [56, 227]).
+As is the case with Dilithium, a secure implementation of FALCON will require sidechannel protections (see [58, 245]).

 Performance.
-FALCON has the smallest bandwidth (public key size plus signature size)

-among the third-round digital signature schemes.
+FALCON has the smallest bandwidth (public key size plus signature size) among the third-round digital signature schemes (see Tables 8 and 9).
 FALCON is also fast when verifying a signature.
 Signing is somewhat slower than Dilithium and key generation is significantly slower.
 Due to its low bandwidth and fast verification, FALCON may be a superior choice in some constrained protocol scenarios.

 Significant events since Round 2.
-Since Round 3, the FALCON team has made some minor adjustments to parameters and algorithms in the FALCON specification.
+The FALCON team has made some minor adjustments to parameters and algorithms in the FALCON specification.
 One notable change is that the signature encoding is now non-malleable and constant-size.
 The team has also expanded on the formal specification of the trapdoor sampling algorithm mentioned above.